yanruc123/portfolio-v1/README.md

 # Profolio-v1

-First, ensure you have [Node.js](https://nodejs.org/en) installed on your computer.
 This project requires Node.js to run and manage dependencies.
 This project is a customizable personal website template built with [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/).
 It's designed to be easy to use and adapt for your own professional profile, portfolio, or resume website.

 ### A clean and responsive portfolio template!